Fuegian dog: Characteristics

-Fuegian dogs had erect ears, sharp snout and a thick tail and were tawny-colored or entirely white.
+Fuegian dogs had erect ears, sharp snout, longer straight fur, and a thick tail and were tawny-colored or entirely white.
 Surviving images show them to be a similar size to the wild culpeo, which weighs 5 to 13.5 kg, or roughly the size of a Shetland Sheepdog.
+Samuel Kirkland Lothrop reported that their height ranged from 11 to 20 inches, while Ricardo E. Latcham reported them as being over 60 to 23.6 cm.
 Gauchos called these foxes "maned dogs" because of their resemblance to the maned wolf.
 Lucas Bridges described the animals as like "a stunted cross between an Alsatian police dog and a wolf".

-It was described by French navigator Louis-Ferdinand Martial, who headed the 1883 scientific expedition to Cape Horn, as “ugly, with long tawny hair and a sharp snout, it looks quite like a fox".
+It was described by French navigator Louis-Ferdinand Martial, who headed the 1883 scientific expedition to Cape Horn, as "ugly, with long tawny hair and a sharp snout, it looks quite like a fox".

+In line with Jaksic and Castro's delineation into two separate animals, observations of Europeans described a smaller lighter colored dog that were employed in hunting tuco-tucos, and a larger darker colored dog that was employed in hunting guanacos.

 Behaviour

-Although the distribution of the Fuegian dog corresponded with that of the Yahgan people, individual animals were not loyal to their human owners.
-Julius Popper pointed out the canid's lack of loyalty: "I never saw them, no matter how large their number, take an aggressive attitude or defend their masters when these were in danger".
+Although the distribution of the Fuegian dog corresponded with that of the Yahgan people, individual animals may not have been protective of their human owners.
+Julius Popper, one of the primary perpetrators of the genocide against the local indigenous population, wrote that: "I never saw them, no matter how large their number, take an aggressive attitude or defend their masters when these were in danger".

 Uses

+While Julius Popper did not observe the dogs being of use in hunts, Antonio Coiazzi did record their use in hunting and this has been supported by later research.
+Darwin commented in his 1839 work The Voyage of the Beagle that he had been told by a native child that they caught otters for them.
+This was later supported by Martial's reporting.

-Fuegian dogs were not used to hunt guanaco.
-However, they might have been useful for hunting otters.
-The foxes were also useful to humans in that they would gather around their owners to keep them warm.
-This was noted by Julius Popper: "The dogs placed themselves in a group around the small Onas, taking the shape of a kind of wrapping ....
+All sources agree that the dogs also provided a source of warmth in shelters as they would arrange themselves to sleep tightly against and around the Selkʼnam.
+This was noted by Julius Popper stating: "The dogs placed themselves in a group around the small Onas, taking the shape of a kind of wrapping ....
 [M]y opinion is that the Fuegian dogs are only useful to complete the defective garment of the Indian, or better, as the Ona's heating furniture".